pythontime/tac-live_terraform_3_30_23/lab-04/04-instructions.md

 You will not be able to do this.
 View the error that follows.

 ## Destroy the infrastructure
-- Using the correct command, destroy the infrastructure and verify that it has been terminated at the AWS console.
+Using the correct command, destroy the infrastructure and verify that it has been terminated at the AWS console.

-> NOTE: If you have additional time, take a look at the Terraform Registry: https://registry.terraform.io/
+> !!
+IMPORTANT !!
+Practice!
+Spend some time at the Terraform Registry: https://registry.terraform.io/

 ---
 ## *Great work!*